ChilliCream/workshops/crypto/docs/docs/02-backend/04-Price Charts/01-Rest.md

 ]
 ```

-We also have a second rest service running along this one providing historical price point.
-This service can be invoked like the previous one with a symbol and a span.
+We also have a second REST service running along the price change service providing historical price points.
+We need to provide the asset symbol and the span to fetch historical price points.

 ```
 GET https://ccc-workshop-eu-functions.azurewebsites.net/api/asset/price/history?symbol=ADA&span=Day